 June 2020, Netherlands

 Let the summer roadtrip begin!

 We were reluctant to getting out of the house too much or too soon, but things started to improve in the Netherlands.
-People are generally keeping distance, number of coronavirus cases decreased, and there are lots of places to explore outdoors.
+People are generally keeping distance and there are lots of places to explore outdoors.